 HABC Level 3 Award in Risk Assessment

-It covers the principles of risk assessment, the relationship between hazard and risk and requires learners use the knowledge learned on the course by undertaking a risk assessment.
+It covers the principles of risk assessment, the relationship between hazard and risk, and requires learners to use the knowledge learned on the course by undertaking a risk assessment.
 Therefore laying a foundation for further development as a risk assessor.

 Unit 1: Risk Assessment – Principles and Practice:

 1. Understand the importance of health and safety in the workplace